Emiya-lin/Sharing-between-two-PCs/workplace.md

 ## Git outline

+### Record some weird problems

+No.1 ssh: connect to host github.com port 6100 failed, connection time out

+Description: I want to push local modifications of git repository to remote

+repository, but when I put in the command

+> git push origin main

+terminal says that host github port 6100 failed, connection time out.

+Solution: I look up `/etc/ssh/ssh_config`, and I find the last line of ssh_config

+> Port 6100

+and my ASUS Ubuntu's ssh_config file doesn't have this line, and I comment it with

+`#` and then `git push origin main`, well, it works.

+No.2 the authenticity of host 'github.com(13.150.177.223)' can't be establised

+Description: When I put in `git push origin main`, terminal says it.

+[Solution](blog.csdn.net/tree_ifconfig/article/details/81557091): well, actually I changed my ssh keys because I realize that

+the original `id_rsa.pub` which I duplicate to my HMiao-Ian github account

+came from windows10, no private key in workplace Linux matches it.

+Then I operate `ssh-keygen -t rsa -C "XXX@XXX.com"` to reproduce a pair of keys

+and duplicate `id_rsa.pub` to github account.

 ### How to invite your friends to your project

 (1) Make sure that your are the founder of this project, because only the founder can invite collaborators.